beberlei/context/README.md

 * CommaSeperatedListConverter - Converters a comma-seperated string into an array.
 * DateTimeConverter - Converts a string or an array into a DateTime instance.
-* DateIntervalConverter - Converts a string or an array into a DateInterval instance.
 * ObjectConverter - Converts an array into an object by mapping keys of the array to constructor argument names, setter or public properties.
 * EventArgsConverter - Converts a request into an "EventArgs" argument to the model, containing source and data of the event.
 * ServiceConverter - Grabs requested services based on type-hint information from a service registry.